Can MLLMs generate human-like feedback in grading multimodal short answers?: Related Work

-While these efforts significantly advanced the field of text-based ASAG, they fall short in handling multimodal responses, especially answers that combine textual explanations with supporting visual models or diagrams.
+While these efforts significantly advanced the field of text-based ASAG, they fall short in handling multimodal responses containing only visual models or diagrams.
 Visual models, as part of student answers, play an important role in demonstrating the student's proficiency level on a particular concept.
-To address this, \citet{Cheeweeetal} and later \citet{Sagherianetal} proposed automated grading systems for scientific visual models, evaluated on proprietary datasets from Educational Testing Services (ETS).
+To address this, Leong et al.~\cite{Cheeweeetal} and later Sagherian et al.~\cite{Sagherianetal} proposed automated grading systems for scientific visual models, evaluated on proprietary datasets from the Educational Testing Service (ETS).
 However, these visual models were created using predefined shapes such as boxes, arrows, and fish, limiting student expressiveness and creativity.
-Similarly, \citet{lee2023nerifgpt4vautomaticscoring} showed that GPT-4V is capable of evaluating such visual models.
-However, none of these works deal with the scenario of evaluating hand-drawn diagrams or diagrams that are far more complex than simple visual models.
+Similarly, Lee et al.~\cite{lee2023nerifgpt4vautomaticscoring} showed that GPT-4V is capable of evaluating such visual models.
+However, none of these works deal with the scenario of evaluating responses containing both text and diagrams.

-To bridge this gap and handle real-world scenarios where students provide multimodal responses that contain textual answers coupled with diagrams, we introduce the MMSAF problem in the next section.
+To bridge this gap and handle real-world scenarios where students provide multimodal responses that include textual answers accompanied by diagrams, we introduce the MMSAF problem and explain why it is challenging for MLLMs to evaluate such responses in the next section.